A new beginning!

 Emmanuelle Bribosia obtained her law degree in 1994 with summa cum laude and her doctorate in law in 2000, again with summa cum laude, and was awarded the Alice Seghers Prize.
 She is vice-president of the Institute of European Studies of the ULB and a professor at the Faculty of Law and Criminology of the ULB.
 Until her appointment, she was coordinating the Master of Specialisation in European Law.

-Her research activities focus on international and European human rights protection with an emphasis on equality and non-discrimination law.
+Her research activities have focused on international and European human rights protection with an emphasis on equality and non-discrimination law.
 She has adopted an interdisciplinary approach to these topics.
-As a participant in several networks of excellence, Emmanuelle Bribosia has pursued and is pursuing a number of pieces of research in international projects, in particular:
+As a participant in several networks of excellence, Emmanuelle Bribosia has pursued a number of pieces of research in international projects, in particular:

 - The Global Challenge of Human Rights Integration: Towards a User’s Perspective (Pôle d’Attraction Interuniversitaire, 2012-2017) ;